Maria Luisa, Duchess of Lucca: Exile

-Maria Luisa, who at the time had been in Spain for barely a month, took her father's side against the party of her brother.Marques de Villa-Urrutia, La Reina de Etruria, p.
-113. She acted as intermediate between the deposed Charles IV and the French general Murat, who on 23 March entered Madrid.
+Maria Luisa, who at the time had been in Spain for barely a month, took her father's side against the party of her brother.
+She acted as intermediate between the deposed Charles IV and the French general Murat, who on 23 March entered Madrid.
 Napoleon, capitalizing on the rivalry between father and son, invited both to Bayonne, France, ostensibly to act as a mediator.
 Both kings, afraid of the French power, thought it appropriate to accept the invitation and separately left for France.
 Maria Luisa was just recovering from measles at the time of the Mutiny of Aranjuez, and was not fit to travel.
 Her son was also sick and she stayed behind with her children, her uncle Antonio and her younger brother Francisco de Paula.
 However, Napoleon insisted on all relatives of the King to leave Spain and called them to France.
 At their departure on 2 May 1808, citizens of Madrid rose up in rebellion against the French occupation, but the revolt was crushed by Murat.

 At that time, Maria Luisa had become unpopular.
-The intervention in Etruria had been very costly to Spain and Maria Luisa secret dealing with Murat had been seen as going against the interest of her native country.
-She was considered in Spain as a foreign Princess aiming at gaining a throne for her son.
+The intervention in Etruria had been very costly to Spain and Maria Luisa's secret dealing with Murat had been seen as going against the interest of her native country.
+She was considered in Spain as a foreign princess aiming at gaining a throne for her son.
 Arriving at Bayonne, Maria Luisa was greeted by her father with the words "My daughter, our family has forever ceased to reign".
-Napoleon had forced both Charles IV and Ferdinand VII to renounce the throne of Spain and in exchange for their renunciation of all claims, were promised a large pension and residence in Compiegne and Château de Chambord.
+Napoleon had forced both Charles IV and Ferdinand VII to renounce the throne of Spain and in exchange for their renunciation of all claims, were promised a large pension and residence in Compiègne and Château de Chambord.
 Maria Luisa, who in vain tried to convince Napoleon to restore her to Tuscany or Parma, was offered a large income.
 He assured her that she would be much happier without the troubles of government, but Maria Luisa openly protested against the confiscation of her son's dominions.